OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 gulp trust-dev-cert
 ~~~

+---
+⛏️ SHAREPOINT FRAMEWORK REQUIRES HTTPS.
 The `gulp trust-dev-cert` command adds the SharePoint Framework's local SSL certificate to your certificate store so you can test your solutions with the JavaScript bundle running locally.

+---

 ## Step 1: Download and build the project